wethod/learning-center-source/content/pipeline/index.md

 * **project:wethod, php ; start:0116+ ; prob:50…75**

-This search operator will find all the projects with name “wethod" or “php”, with a date start grater than January 2016 and a probability between 50% and 75%.
+This search operator will find all the projects with name “wethod" or “php”, with a date start greater than January 2016 and a probability between 50% and 75%.

 * **client:luca; value: 25- ; end:1217+**